wlzhang2020/wlzhang.github.io/_pages/about.md

 News
 ======
+* Jun.
+2022 - Successfully Get the PhD offer from CityU of Hong Kong.
 * May.
 2022 - Successfully defended my Master Thesis at Xi’an Jiaotong University.
 * Apr.
 2022 - One paper was accepted by Journal of Automation of Electric Power Systems .
 * Oct.
 2021 - Get an official offer from HUAWEI.